IJSHR

 4Professor, HOD at Emergency Department, Civil Service Hospital, Minbhawan, Kathmandu, Nepal

-5Chief Consultant Pediatrician, Kanti Children’s Hospital, Kathmandu, Nepal/.
-Associate professor, Department of Pediatrics, National Academy of Medical Sciences (NAMS), Kathmandu, Nepal
+5Chief Consultant Pediatrician, Kanti Children’s Hospital, Kathmandu, Nepal/Associate professor, Department of Pediatrics, National Academy of Medical Sciences (NAMS), Kathmandu, Nepal

 Corresponding Author: Dr. Deepak Raj Paudel